Ultra-Massive MIMO with Orthogonal Chirp Division Multiplexing for Near-Field Sensing and Communication Integration: Proposed Near-Field Sensing Paradigm

 Given that $\tau < T_{\rm GI}$ and applying the triangle inequality $\left| a \right| - \left| b \right| \le \left| {a \pm b} \right| \le \left| a \right| + \left| b \right|$, $\forall a,b$, one can readily obtain a solution that fulfills \eqref{equ:criterion} as

-As long as ${\cal I}_{\rm DSS}$ and the cut-off frequency of LPF $f_{\rm LPF}$ are designed to fulfill the conditions in \eqref{equ:solution}, the LPF can preserve the desired IF components for delay estimation while eliminating the interference from all other DSSs.
+In a nutshell, as long as ${\cal I}_{\rm DSS}$ and the cut-off frequency of LPF $f_{\rm LPF}$ are designed to fulfill the conditions in \eqref{equ:solution}, the LPF can preserve the desired IF components for delay estimation while eliminating the interference from all other DSSs.
 Accordingly, the output of the LPF would be

 where only the component $n' = n$ in \eqref{equ:mixerApprox} is preserved, and

 In this way, we have decoupled the received signals from different antenna pairs $\left(n,j\right)$, $n = 1,2,\ldots,N$, $j = 1,2,\ldots,N_{\rm Rx}$, and thus obtained $NN_{\rm Rx}$ independent sensing measurements for each sensing symbol.